OpenDSA/OpenDSA/RST/source/HashAnal.rst

 :math:`\alpha` grows.
 The horizontal axis is the value for :math:`\alpha` , the vertical axis is the expected number of accesses to the hash table.
-Solid lines show the cost for ``random'' probing (a theoretical lower bound on the cost), while dashed lines show the cost for linear probing (a relatively poor collision resolution strategy).
+Solid lines show the cost for "random" probing (a theoretical lower bound on the cost), while dashed lines show the cost for linear probing (a relatively poor collision resolution strategy).